CLICK TO PLAY THIS EPISODE

 How To Prepare Your Visit To Pere Lachaise

 What are you to do about the lack of signs?
-Print and take with you this Pere Lachaise Map.
+Print and take with you this Pere-Lachaise MAP English.
 It's in English and it shows you where the famous graves are.
 You can get a similar map on site at Pere Lachaise, BUT it's only available at one office at the bottom of the hill, and that office closes over lunch while the cemetery is open.
 No need for you to wander around aimlessly for 2 hours, print the map at home!

 Go On A Treasure Hunt